Carmen-ramos/phone-catalog/README.md

 # Phone Catalog

 > **NOTE:**
-> It is necessary upload and start [api-catalog] (https://github.com/Carmen-ramos/phone-api) to run this project complety.
+> It is necessary download and start [phone-api] (https://github.com/Carmen-ramos/phone-api) to run this project complety.
 All the phone information is taking from that api.
 > This is a SPA created with React, Javascript, Sass, Jest,

 ### Steps to follow: